Adidas Terrex Swift R3 Gore-Tex Review

 Our Analysis and Test Results

-Right out of the box, the Adidas Terrex Swift R3 GTX felt incredibly stiff compared to the hiking shoes we tested.
+Right out of the box, the Terrex Swift R3 felt incredibly stiff compared to our other tested hiking shoes.
 The synthetic and textile upper on its own is quite unflinching, and immediately upon donning the Swifts, we found the ankle collar to bite sharply.
 The upper construction is made even stiffer by the Pro-Moderator, a cradle-like addition that holds the foot in place and anchors the uppers so that when laced, they can effectively prevent lateral movement.

 The fit is fairly wide, making them a better choice for those who like to wear liner socks or are looking for a less narrow model.
 We found the lacing system to be a bit lacking - the laces are slim and can't secure the entire foot with a single movement, and the stiff upper makes it hard to get a tight fit, especially for those with narrower feet.